BryanMF87/BryanMF87/README.md

 # Hello there, I'm Bryan! :man_technologist: :v:

-I'm an aspiring front-end web developer who is passionate about clean design and even cleaner code.
-I work with Javascript and the React framework to build fantastic projects.
-My end goal is to find teams / projects that promote positive social engineering and environmental changes to create a better world.
+I'm an American front-end web developer who is currently living in the Republic of Georgia.
+I work with Javascript and React.js to build fantastic projects and solve real world problems.

 Currently I am..
   - Looking for a front-end web developer position